csm123/FeedlyAPIProxy/README.md

 1. Extract into a directory and run `bundle`
 2. Run `bundle exec rackup config.ru`

-You can set the configuration varaibles locally, but none are required to test the app in your browser.

 ### Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 ## Other Feedly API tasks

-The Feedly Cloud API can do a lot, but this app is limted to retrieving a specific RSS feed.
+The Feedly Cloud API can do a lot, but this app is limited to retrieving a specific RSS feed.
 Feel free to submit requests under Issues, and I'll do what I can!

 ## Toolset